-Not every gardener can grow a lemon tree, but everyone can have lemon scent and flavor in their garden by planting some lemon scented herbs.
+Not every gardener can grow a lemon tree, but everyone can have a lemon scent and flavor in their garden by planting some lemon-scented herbs.
 It’s amazing how much these plants mimic the essence of lemons.
-They are all relatively easy-to-grow and care for and the leaves, the most flavorful part of these plants, can be harvested and used in just about any culinary dish you prepare in your kitchen: teas, seafood, pesto, dessert...
-Even if you don’t think you’ll be cooking with these lemon scented herbs, it’s wonderful just to have the fresh scent of lemon when you are working in the herb garden.
+They are all relatively easy-to-grow and care for and the leaves, the most flavorful part of these plants, can be harvested and used in just about any culinary dish you prepare in your kitchen: teas, seafood, pesto, dessert, etc. Even if you don’t think you’ll be cooking with these lemon-scented herbs, it’s wonderful just to have the fresh scent of lemon when you are working in the herb garden.

 Basils like full sun and regular watering.
 They don’t like to be left dry, especially while establishing.
 The more you pinch and harvest your basil, the more you will have.
 If the plant should get ahead of you and set flowers, don’t worry.
 Even basil flowers are flavorful and edible.

-- I don't think too many herb gardeners grow catmints for their own culinary purposes.
-If you have cats, you’ll be happy to know that they aren’t usually fond of the lemon scented catmint.
-Catmint can be a messy, sprawling, floppy plant, so don’t be hesistant to harvest and cut it back hard.
-Lemon catmint is a bit better behaved than the common ornamental catmints.
-This lemon scented herb grows to about 3' tall and has winter flowers in mid-summer.
+Most herb gardeners don't grow catmints for their culinary purposes.
+If you have cats, you’ll be happy to know that they aren’t usually fond of the lemon-scented catmint.
+Catmint can be a messy, sprawling, floppy plant, so don’t be hesitant to harvest and cut it back hard.
+Lemon catmint is better behaved than the common ornamental catmints.
+This lemon-scented herb grows to about 3-feet tall and has winter flowers in mid-summer.

-- Of all the lemon scented herbs, lemon verbena has one of the truest lemon scents.
+Of all the lemon-scented herbs, lemon verbena has one of the truest lemon scents.
 It is a tender perennial.
-In a tropical climate, lemon verbena can easily reach 20' or more.
-USDA Zone 8 can expect a small shrubby plant and if you garden where it freezes in the winter, grow lemon verbena as an annual.
+In a tropical climate, lemon verbena can easily reach 20 feet or higher.
+Those in USDA Zone 8 can expect a small shrubby plant, and if you garden where it freezes in the winter, you can grow lemon verbena as an annual.

-The leaves of lemon verbena are used for teas and to season poultry, seafood and vegetable dishes and even dessert.
+The leaves of lemon verbena are used for teas and to season poultry, seafood, vegetable dishes, and even dessert.
 It's found in USDA Zones 8–10 and reaches 4–6 feet in height and 6 feet width.

-- Lemon grass is the lemon scented herb that gives so many Thai dishes their distinct flavor.
-Lemon grass is a tender perennial with bulbous stems and lemon scented leaves.
+Lemongrass is a lemon-scented herb that gives so many Thai dishes their distinct flavor.
+Lemongrass is a tender perennial with bulbous stems and lemon-scented leaves.

-Lemon grass is very drought resistant, once established, and thrives in full sun.
-It looks like a weedy grass, growing about 3' in height.
-It can be grown in containers, but does much better when direct plants.
+Lemongrass is very drought resistant, once established, and thrives in full sun.
+It looks like a weedy grass, growing about 3 feet in height.
+It can be grown in containers but does much better when direct plants.

-There is an annual sometimes sold as lemon grass, but it has no where near the scent and flavor of Cymbopogon citratus.
+There is an annual sometimes sold as lemongrass, but it has nowhere near the scent and flavor of Cymbopogon citratus.
 It's found in USDA Zones 9–11 and reaches 4–6 feet in height and 2–3 feet in width.

-- Lemon thyme is as easy growing as you’d expect from a thyme.
-My problem with growing many types of scented thyme is that they all start to resemble one another in both scent and appearance.
-But I like the variegated leaf lemon thyme (Thymus citriodorus 'Variegata').
-It has more substantial leaves with gold and green variegation, which make it a nice ornamental too.
+Lemon thyme is as easy growing as you’d expect from thyme.
+The issue with growing many types of scented thyme is that they all start to resemble one another in both scent and appearance.
+Consider the variegated leaf lemon thyme (Thymus citriodorus 'Variegata').
+It has more substantial leaves with gold and green variegation, which make it a nice ornamental, too.

-Thyme is another Mediterranean herb that asks only for sunshine and well draining soil.
-Thymes will grow over and through stone and are still able to find all the water they need.
-They do tend to die out in the center, after a few years, so it’s helpful to either add new seedlings regularly or to try rooting some sprigs.
+Thyme is another Mediterranean herb that asks only for sunshine and well-draining soil.
+Thyme will grow over and through stone and is still able to find all the water it needs.
+It does tend to die out in the center, after a few years, so it’s helpful to either add new seedlings regularly or to try rooting some sprigs.

-Lemon thyme is popular for teas, but I often use it when cooking vegetables and fish.
+Lemon thyme is popular for teas, but you can use it when cooking vegetables and fish.
 It's found in USDA Zones 5–9 and reaches 6 inches in height and 12 inches in width.